Nesvilab/FragPipe/docs/tutorial_lfq.md

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/lfq-searchvarmod.png)

 On the ‘Quant (MS1)’ tab, you can see the settings that will be used for label-free quantification.
 Note that IonQuant will be used and ‘Match between runs (MBR)’ is enabled.
+The 'MaxLFQ' quantification method is selected by default, and MaxLFQ values will be reported in addition to abundances calculated using the topN method.

 ![](https://raw.githubusercontent.com/Nesvilab/FragPipe/gh-pages/images/lfq-quant.png)